Save big (up to $1,875) on small business tools with our free membership, business.com+

 7. Exaggerated gestures

 Flailing arms and other similar gestures can invade others’ personal space.
-Amplifying mannerisms portray you as one who inflates the truth and is possibly frenzied ─ not ideal traits in the business world.
-You can still gesture to clearly express thoughts and raise others’ confidence in your credibility, but rein in your hand movements and relax your arms when you aren’t speaking.
+These exaggerated mannerisms can portray you as one who inflates the truth and is possibly frenzied, which are not ideal traits in the business world.
+Instead, use controlled gestures within your shoulder width to emphasize key points while maintaining professional composure.

 FYIDid you know